codeswiam/codeswiam/README.md

 # 👋 Well hello there, I'm Wiam 🥰 !

-🎓 I'm currently pursuing a **double Master's degree in Software Engineering and Cybersecurity**.
+🎓 I'm currently pursuing a **dual Master's degree in Software Engineering and Cybersecurity**.

 💻 I'm most happy when I'm on my keyboard writing code—whether it's building full-fledged projects or solving fun **DSA problems** on platforms like LeetCode and Codewars.